 Again, any violation implies that the state is entangled.
 This detection method was shown to be strictly stronger than the criterion in Eq.~(\ref{eq:twoquditsecondmo}).
-The criterion in Eq.~(\ref{eq:secondoptimal}) is equivalent to the second-order Rényi entropy criterion \cite{elben_renyi_2018} stating that any separable state obeys $H_2(\varrho_A) \leq H_2(\varrho_{AB})$, $H_2(\varrho_B) \leq H_2(\varrho_{AB})$, where $H_2(\varrho)$ was defined in Sec.~\ref{subsection:LUinva}.
+The criterion in Eq.~(\ref{eq:secondoptimal}) is equivalent to the second-order Rényi entropy criterion \cite{elben_renyi_2018} stating that any separable state obeys $H_2(\varrho_A) \leq H_2(\varrho_{AB})$, $H_2(\varrho_B) \leq H_2(\varrho_{AB})$, with $H_2(\varrho)$ defined in Sec.~\ref{subsection:LUinva}.
 The $H_2(\varrho)$ has been estimated by local randomised measurements in Refs.~\cite{elben_renyi_2018, brydges_probing_2019}, where an ion-trap quantum simulator was used to perform measurements of the Rényi entropy.
-We note that the criterion in Eq.~(\ref{eq:secondoptimal}) was extended to detect the Schmidt number~\cite{imai_work_2023} and that higher-order Rényi entropy criteria were also presented~\cite{nielsen_conditions_1999,vollbrecht_conditional_2002,guhne_entropic_2004,bengtsson_geometry_2017}.
-As a final remark, the violation of Eq.~(\ref{eq:secondoptimal}) does not detect a weak form of entanglement known as bound entanglement, which cannot be distilled into pure maximally entangled states~\cite{horodecki_mixedstate_1998} and may not be verified by the PPT criterion~\cite{hiroshima_majorization_2003}.
+We note that the criterion in Eq.~(\ref{eq:secondoptimal}) was extended to detect the Schmidt number~\cite{imai_work_2023} and that higher-order Rényi entropy criteria are also present in the literature~\cite{nielsen_conditions_1999,vollbrecht_conditional_2002,guhne_entropic_2004,bengtsson_geometry_2017}.
+As a final remark, the violation of Eq.~(\ref{eq:secondoptimal}) does not detect a weak form of entanglement known as bound entanglement, which cannot be distilled into pure maximally entangled states~\cite{horodecki_mixedstate_1998} and cannot be verified by the PPT criterion~\cite{hiroshima_majorization_2003}.